abdulla971/MechaCar_Statistical_Analysis/README.md

 Thinking with a consumer mindset, the city and highway fuel efficiency is of high interest.
 The companies in competition are pushing to bring diesel like fuel efficiency to gasoline engines.
 To have a chance MechaCar is going to have to join in the competition to improve the fuel efficiency.
 To determine how MechaCar performs against competition, we can determine if a correlation exists between the type of automatic transmission and fuel efficiency.

+Hypothesis

+    * Null Hypothesis: The mean of fuel efficiencies for the different types of automatic transmission is the same across all types.

+    * Alternative Hypothesis: The mean of fuel efficiencies for the different types of automatic transmission is not the same across all types.